aplteam/Tester/README.md

 Now the `Run*` method checks whether there is a function `Initial` in the hosting namespace.
 If that is the case then the function is executed.

-Note that the function must be either niladic or monadic and --(must not return a result)-- and, since version 3.0, may or may not return a Boolean result.
+Note that the function must be either niladic or monadic and may or may not return a Boolean result.
 A 1 means that function did what it is supposed to do (=same as no result) while a 0 means it could not initialize.

 Of course you can simply execute `→` on a single line in your `Initial` function if any requirement is not met but that would also mean that your test did not run at all.
 If you run your test case automatically somehow than it should return a 1 indicating failure.
 Also, part of the initialization might have been carried out, and a function `Cleanup` might get rid of any left-overs.